 - Support the beneficiaries.

-- PMUs will provide the handholding support for implementation of scheme.
+- PMUs will provide handholding support for the implementation of the scheme.

 - It will monitor the progress closely with the support of District Level Monitoring Committee (DLMC).